davidmcclure/literary-interior/README.md

-How words distribute inside of texts?
+How words distribute inside of novels?